Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access

 Stochasticity means that no one can observe the network information in the future, as the network changes randomly over time.
-Asymmetry means that the currently realized information of an SU is the private information, and cannot be observed by other entities, such as the PR and other SUs.} Nevertheless, in the hybrid spectrum market, the allocation of spectrum in the whole time period must be jointly optimized due to the time-coupling constraint on the contract user demand (e.g., each contract user requires a specific number of spectrum in the whole period).
+Asymmetry means that the currently realized information of an SU is the private information, and cannot be observed by other entities, such as the SR and other SUs.} Nevertheless, in the hybrid spectrum market, the allocation of spectrum in the whole time period must be jointly optimized due to the time-coupling constraint on the contract user demand (e.g., each contract user requires a specific number of spectrum in the whole period).
 This implies that solving the optimal spectrum allocation problem directly would require the complete network information in all time slots.
-As mentioned above, however, in practice the PR only has partial knowledge (e.g., the stochastic distribution) about the future network information due to the stochasticity of information.
+As mentioned above, however, in practice the SR only has partial knowledge (e.g., the stochastic distribution) about the future network information because of the stochasticity of information.
 Moreover, it cannot observe all of the realized current network information, especially the private information of SUs, due to the asymmetry of information.
-Therefore, the key research problem becomes the following: \begin{prob} How should the PR optimally allocate the idle spectrum in the given period among the contract users and spot market users to maximize the spectrum efficiency, taking into consideration the spatial spectrum reuse, information stochasticity, and information asymmetry? \end{prob}
+Therefore, the key research problem becomes the following: \begin{prob} How should the SR optimally allocate the idle spectrum in the given period among the contract users and spot market users to maximize the spectrum efficiency, taking into consideration the spatial spectrum reuse, information stochasticity, and information asymmetry? \end{prob}